animetosho/unrar-patch/README.md

+### UnRAR 7.0 includes modifications which makes this patch (largely) obsolete.
+It is recommended that you use UnRAR 7.0 instead of this patch.

+This repository is left for historical reference (or if you need a build for Windows on ARM).
+Original README follows.

+---

 [UnRAR](https://www.rarlab.com/rar_add.htm) includes SSE code to speed up AES/RS16/BLAKE2 computation, however it’s only enabled for Windows x86/x64 builds.

 This repository provides a quick-n-dirty patch to enable the SSE code to compile in GCC/Clang, which allows these speed ups to be present in non-Windows builds.